Information Security Hub

 - Enable automatic updating.
 Devices running the most recent version of their operating system and apps are harder to hack.

-- Only download apps from trusted sources such as the Apple App Store or Google Play.
+- Only download apps from trusted sources such as the Apple App Store or Google Play Store.
 Apps from other sites are more likely to be infected.
-Delete apps that you no longer use of need.
+Delete apps that you no longer use.

 When you are ready to dispose of or donate your device, you should securely wipe it which erases all the data on the device.
-The easiest method to to this to perform a factory reset on your device.
-Additionally, you should remove the SIM card and physically destroy it as it retains information about your account.
+The easiest method is to perform a factory reset on your device.
+Additionally, you should remove the SIM card and physically destroy it, as it retains information about your account.
 If you have an employer issued device, check with your supervisor about proper disposal procedures.

 Passwords / Passphrases